georgia-tech-db/evadb/docs/source/reference/ai/custom-ai-function.rst

       Functions packaged along with EvaDB are located inside the `functions <https://github.com/georgia-tech-db/evadb/tree/master/evadb/functions>`_ folder.

-2. Create a Python class that inherits from `PytorchClassifierAbstractFunction`.
+2. Create a Python class that inherits from `AbstractFunction`.

-* The `PytorchClassifierAbstractFunction` is a parent class that defines and implements standard methods for model inference.
+* The `AbstractFunction` is a parent class that defines and implements standard methods for model inference.

 * The functions setup and forward should be implemented in your child class.
 These functions can be implemented with the help of Decorators.